10 Things to Know About Oil Tank Removal in New Jersey

 2) Often there are clear signs that hint the possible presence of an underground oil tank.
 For instance, there might be vents or filler pipes visible, or oil lines in the foundation wall, which would have been used to transfer the oil from the tank to the furnace inside.
 Indications won’t always be obvious, though.
-It is best to hire professionals to perform a tank search, in which tools like metal detectors and ground penetrating radar are used to leave no stone left unturned.
+It is best to hire professionals to perform a tank sweep, in which tools like metal detectors and ground penetrating radar are used to ensure a buried oil tank is always found.

 3) Although an underground oil tank (UST) poses a serious environmental threat and financial liability, homeowners with one on the premises are not obligated by law to remove it before selling.
 It is up to the buyer to negotiate this process properly.
 In most cases, the seller will pay most or all of the cost of an oil tank removal as part of the closing agreement.